The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 - The Eddy, Netflix

-To seek out out extra about VE Day protection, you’ll be able to learn our full viewing schedule right here.
+To search out out extra about VE Day protection, you’ll be able to learn our full viewing schedule right here.

 Bank Holidays are all about getting the household collectively to watch a film – right here’s our picks of the best movies to watch Bank Holiday Friday: